trudi-group/fbas_analyzer/README.md

 ```

 Check out the [API Reference](https://docs.rs/fbas_analyzer/)
-and how the API is used by the tools `src/bin/`.
+and how the API is used by the tools in `src/bin/` and the example in `examples`.

 ## See also / Acknowledgements